gnietof/Quantum/Certification/session.md

   - **activated_at**: Timestamp of when the session state was changed to active.
   - **mode**: Execution mode of the session.
   - **usage_time**: The usage time, in seconds, of this Session or Batch.
 Usage is defined as the time a quantum system is committed to complete a job.
+- **from_id**.
+Returns the session by providing the id and the service instance. service.jobs is not valid for recovering a session object.
+- **status**.
+The status of the session.
+- **close**.
+Closes the session to stop accepting jobs.
+- **cancel**.
+Cancels all pending jobs in this session.